 Asturias Airport, named after the principality of Spain in which it is located - sits on the northwest coast, just off the Bay of Biscay and it is reportedly the most northerly airport in Spain.

 How do I get There?

 Flights are predominantly domestic schedules from Spanish cities and islands.
-There are regular International connections to Belgium, France
+There are regular International connections to Belgium

-, Switzerland and the UK.
-In 2012 Asturias welcomed more than 1.3 million passengers from nine airlines, handling more than 110 tonnes of freight.
+.
+In 2018 Asturias welcomed more than 1.4 million passengers from nine airlines, handling more than 110 tonnes of freight.
 Despite decreasing passenger numbers because of the economic climate, the airport is trying to maintain regular extension and upgrades of its facilities so you can expect some disruption during your time at the airport.